Framework

 Elevate

 Work your Elevate list.
-See how much more you accomplish when you focus on high-impact work that uses your superpowers.
+See how much more you accomplish when you focus on high-impact work that integrates with who you are.

 6